 I had planned on doing one post for biscuits and gravy, but as I started writing and noticing my post getting longer and longer, I decided I had better break them down into two.
 So, if you haven’t read the post on biscuits yet, don’t read anymore.
 Go here.
 Then come back.

-Sawmill gravy is a staple in the South.
-Visit any breakfast spot below the Mason-Dixon line and more than likely whatever you order will come with a side of grits and sawmill gravy.
+Sausage gravy and biscuits is a staple in the South.
+Visit any breakfast spot below the Mason-Dixon line and more than likely whatever you order will come with a side of grits and gravy.
 They go hand-in hand like Fred and Ginger, Batman and Robin, Superman and Lois Lane, R2D2 and C3PO. . .okay, I’ll stop.
 You get the idea.

 Since I don’t like condiments with my bread (it’s like putting A-1 on a really expensive steak), it’s not my thing.
 But The Husband loves it.
 He gets all dreamy-eyed whenever he talks about how when he was younger his Mamaw used to make biscuits and gravy for breakfast when he went to visit her.